matthiashimmelmann/DisorderedPointClusters.jl/README.md

 # DisorderedPointClusters.jl

 We consider point configurations in the 3-torus $T^3\subset\mathbb{R}^3$.
 Placing $2n$ parallel planes in the torus, we separate the torus into $2n$ disjoint regions.
-On each plane, $p$ points are placed.
-At these points, we intend to place catenoidal necks to connect alternating regions and in doing so create 2 separate, connected labyrinths, as is the case in 3-periodic bicontinuous minimal surfaces.
+On each plane, $m$ points $p$ are placed.
+At these points, we intend to place catenoidal necks (with different software) to connect alternating regions and in doing so create 2 separate, connected labyrinths, as is the case in 3-periodic bicontinuous minimal surfaces.

+As energy functional, we choose the Riesz energy, which is monotonic and purely dependend on the particles' diestance: $q_{ij} = \frac{1}{\lvert\lvert p_i - p_j \lvert\lvert}$ for $\textit{comparable}$ points $p_i$ and $p_j$.
+The question then becomes, which points we want to compare.
+There are three different options:

+1. `3D`: The energy functional is considered between all points.
+2. `2D`: All points are projected into the same plane by setting $z=0$.
+Then, we consider distances between all points in that plane, forgetting about the third dimension.
+3. `2D-3`: Since our ultimate goal is to place catenoidal necks where the points lie, for any point only adjacent layers should play a role in determining the energy functional.
+To model this, for each point a copy is placed in the layer below and above, shadowing its behavior.
+Then, interactions occuring between points inside a layer are considered.

+In each of these cases, the last step of the optimization procedure is to sufficiently separate the points so the catenoidal necks don't intersect.
+This is done by a heavy penalization when points are too close in the Manhattan distance.

 ## Installation